18F/fbopen/flask-www/readme.md

 From the flask-www directory:

-    python alembic.py
+    python fbopenapp.py

 ### Deploy

-If the project is deployed using gunicorn, a wsgi.py is not needed--alembic.py already provides a wsgi application object.
+If the project is deployed using gunicorn, a wsgi.py is not needed--fbopenapp.py already provides a wsgi application object.
 Simply install gunicorn:

     pip install gunicorn

 Then start the server with:

-    gunicorn alembic:app
+    gunicorn fbopenapp:app

 ### Tests

-    python alembic_tests.py
+    python fbopenapp_tests.py

-### The Name

-An alembic is a two-part chemical still.
-Or, put another way, it's an apparatus that uses flasks to distill liquids, just as we're using Flask and elasticsearch to distill contract opportunities.
-More info: http://en.wikipedia.org/wiki/Alembic